xionghuichen/RLAssistant/README.md

 these files are stored in "LOG_ROOT/log/log_name/"

-figures: you can record figures easily by the api in RLA.easy_log.simple_mat_plot
+Figures: you can record figures easily by the api in RLA.easy_log.simple_mat_plot

 ```python
 from RLA.easy_log.simple_mat_plot import *